openstack-infra/zuul/doc/source/zuul.rst

 **hold-following-changes (optional)**
-  This is a boolean that indicates that changes that follow this change in a dependent change pipeline should wait until this job succeeds before launching.
-If this is applied to a very short job that can predict whether longer jobs will fail early, this can be used to reduce the number of jobs that Zuul will launch and ultimately have to cancel.
+  This is a boolean that indicates that changes that follow this change in a dependent change pipeline should wait until this job succeeds before executing.
+If this is applied to a very short job that can predict whether longer jobs will fail early, this can be used to reduce the number of jobs that Zuul will execute and ultimately have to cancel.
 In that case, a small amount of parallelization of jobs is traded for more efficient use of testing resources.
 On the other hand, to apply this to a long running job